 It is divided into the southern area, closer to the National Road, where most people live.

-There are paved roads up to the small village and beach of Afrata and from here, the only way to get to the northern portion of the peninsula is by boat or driving a dirt road.
+There is a paved road up to the small village and beach of Afrata, and from here, the only way to get to the northern portion of the peninsula is by boat or car (off-road).

 The main village at the base of the cape is Kolymbari.

-The north of the Peninsula is completely secluded, there are just a few shepherds and no inhabited centers.
+The north of the Peninsula is completely secluded, with just a few shepherds and no inhabited centers.

 The most beautiful place to check in the area is the fantastic beach of Menies, with pristine turquoise waters and soft sand.
 There is also a famous Roman sanctuary and some solitary chapels